DSLsofMath/DSLsofMath/README.md

 Chapter 1-8 of the Lecture Notes end with weekly exercises for weeks 1-8.

+In [L/RecEx.md](L/RecEx.md) you will find a list of recommended exercises for each chapter of the lecture notes.

 ## Using the DSLsofMath

 In order to do some of the exercises, you may need/want to have access to the